If you could defuse one of the world’s biggest carbon bombs, wouldn’t you?

 Seen from the sky, the tar sands reach beyond the horizon and seem to go on forever, resembling a painful scar on the Earth of epic proportions.
 The tar sands cover an area larger than England.
 Nearby riverbeds are visible as water levels strain under industrial use.
 Chemical runoff pools collect in massive toxic lakes that stain the landscape.
-Lingering in the air above (and in the surrounding communities) is a sharp smell like burned tires, searing the lungs.
+Lingering in the air above (and in the surrounding communities), there can be a sharp smell like burned tires, effecting a searing feeling in the lungs.

 Experiencing all this for the first time can be overwhelming and traumatic — even difficult to believe.
 It’s not what comes to mind when people from around the world imagine Canada’s crystal clear rivers and lakes, the evergreen forests teeming with life, or the breathtaking beauty of popular national parks little more than a stone’s throw from this environmental nightmare.

 The tar sands are one of the biggest industrial projects on the planet, and they might be Canada’s most embarrassing secret.

 Throughout the years, the tar sands have encroached on Indigenous lands and contaminated the environment and wildlife these communities depend on for their culture and way of life.
 Tar sands chemicals have further been linked to higher rates of cancer in Indigenous communities and dangerous air pollution.